Sunday, June 17, 2018

 The story of the tiny mustard seed that turns into something very big

 The parable reveals and hides at the same time!
 It reveals, to those who have become attuned, who accept Jesus, the Servant Messiah.
-It hides, from those who insist on seeing him as Messiah, mighty King.
+It hides, from those who insist on seeing Him as Messiah who is a mighty king.
 These see the images of the parable but they do not grasp their meaning.
+In a parable, the listener has to move to the frame of reference of the storyteller.
+Without that, the understanding cannot begin.
+If a story is told as concrete instruction, then there is argument and debate by those opposed.
+With a parable, if there is animosity towards the idea, as many had to the new ideas of Jesus, the person goes away confused or disinterested rather than angry.

 6. Prayer - Psalm 96